 A WEARWELL POWERED BY A STEVENS ENGINE completed a non-stop 24-hour run which enhanced the Stevens’ reputation; but Wearwell went to the wall because its company secretary had gambled away its funds at his local boozer.
 Clyno had begun to use Stevens engines which boosted the Stevens’ income.
-All of which inspired Harry, George, Jack, Albert and Joe Stevens to build complete motorcycles.
-They formed a new company for the purpose and used the initials of oldest brother Albert John Stevens, not least because he was the only brother with two forenames and they wanted a three-letter name.
+All of which inspired George, Harry, Jack, and Joe junior to build complete motorcycles.
+They formed a new company for the purpose and used the initials of oldest brother Jack as the name of their motor cycle.
+Jack was christened Albert John Stevens, the tank bore the name AJS.

 WILL COOKE SET A WORLD motorcycle speed record of 75.9mph on a 994cc JAP-engined NLG.
 Then he went back to Brooklands with a fearsome 2.7-litre, 20hp JAP V-twin NLG to clock up an unofficial 90mph (there was a problem with the timing equipment).
 The Green ‘Un reported: “…this fearsome looking machine, mostly engine which takes up all the room where a self-respecting machine would keep its tank, but this monster twin JAP is fed from a small torpedo tank on the top tube; WE Cook, its intrepid rider, told us that he could complete three laps at Brooklands without running dry…Cook said that with fully retarded ignition the spark occurs dead on top of the stroke, and with a view to facilitate timing and tuning up of the cylinders, he has drilled two tiny holes in the